 Tools you are going to need

-A square ruler, preferably L-square, a large piece of paper, hip curve and/or a french curve and a clear grid ruler.
+A square ruler, preferably L-square, a large piece of paper, a hip curve and/or a French curve, and a clear grid ruler.

 I found this set of rulers on Amazon that I use at home and in my tutorials.
-They are a cheaper alternative to the better ones that I use at work and can actually be suitable for at home pattern drafters that are just starting and don’t want to invest much in equipment right away.
+They are a cheaper alternative to the better ones that I use at work and can actually be suitable for at-home pattern drafters that are just starting and don’t want to invest much in equipment right away.
+If you use that Amazon affiliate link I make a commission at no additional cost to you.

 Keep a calculator around, because you are going to make some calculations along the way.
 Or, if you prefer, use the calculator spreadsheet that you can download above to do all the calculations for you.